Letters from Lodi

 Once a reputable cooperage like Tonnellerie Ô has done its job of sourcing oak staves from select forests (or in the case of France, from individual parcels within forests) and stave mills, its work has just begun.
 The next major factor in quality coopering is the seasoning of the wood.

-In this stage, oak delivered to a mill is split and cut into staves, and then stacked outdoors in order to be exposed to the elements for a select length of time — anywhere from 2 to 3 years for most wine barrels, and up to 4 or 5 years for more finely crafted barrels.
-To vary the exposure of the individual pieces (there is danger of wood left at the top sustaining damage), the piles are typically re-stacked, maybe twice a year.
+In this stage, oak delivered to a mill is split and cut into staves, and then stacked outdoors to be exposed to the elements for a select length of time — anywhere from 2 to 3 years for most wine barrels, and up to 4 or 5 years for more finely crafted barrels.
+To vary the exposure of the individual pieces (there is a danger of wood left at the top sustaining damage), the piles are typically re-stacked, maybe twice a year.

 In The Evolution of American Oak, GuildSomm has commented on the difference in the handling of American oak at this stage:

-American oak is more dense and less porous than European oak; it also contains a higher content of tylose lignin — effectively a clotting agent — which allows American oak to be sawn into staves without risk of leaking.
+American oak is denser and less porous than European oak; it also contains a higher content of tylose lignin — effectively a clotting agent — which allows American oak to be sawn into staves without risk of leaking.
 French and Hungarian oak, by comparison, need to be split as if with an axe, so that the breaks in the wood follow their vertical sap channels.
 This is a far less efficient method of processing and results in a yield of only around 20% (compared to American oak’s 40%), which is a contributing factor to the low cost of American barrels.

-The length and width of the staves to be cut is dependent upon the size of the barrels the wood is planned for.
+The length and width of the staves to be cut are dependent upon the size of the barrels the wood is planned for.
 For Tonnellerie Ô's Futaie level barrels, for instance, staves are cut for either their Bordeaux Thin Stave (225 liters) or Burgundy Export (228 liters) barrels.

 Mr. Roberts explained why oak staves need to be seasoned for a few years before being put together as barrels: "The purpose of seasoning is to dry the wood.
 Because wood shrinks as it dries, you can't make barrels that are structurally sound using wood with moisture content above 15%.
 As staves shrink, the joints between the staves open and they no longer form a watertight seal.